Þingvellir National Park, Iceland

 A gentle current floats you down the long & narrow blue canyon.
 There are no fish, but the landscape is beautiful & serene, filled with colorful caves and crevices.
 We were snorkeling between tectonic plates, which is just awesome to think about.
 Witnessing the raw power of mother nature up close.

 After 30 minutes of snorkeling Silfra’s fissure in complete awe, we began to feel the cold water again — eventually climbing out into the windy Icelandic weather to warm up with hot chocolate.

 The perfect way to end this bizarre & unique experience in Iceland. ★

 Useful Tips: Bring extra socks!
 The warmer, the better.
 Thermal underwear is good too.
 They will provide everything else.
 Placing your hands behind your back while snorkeling will help keep them warmer.

 Recommended Travel Guide: Lonely Planet Iceland

-Ever been snorkeling or diving in cold water before?
-Do you have any questions or suggestions?
+Ever been snorkeling/diving in cold water before?
+Have any questions?
 Drop me a message in the comments below!